 Westmorland Historical Society – Beginnings

 The Westmorland Historical Society was founded in 1960 as a county-level associate of the New Brunswick Historical Society.
 Its mandate was to collect, preserve and make available a very wide variety of materials illustrative of the history and material culture of Westmorland County.
-(The Statement of Purpose listed thirty-four separate categories, ranging from old newspapers to aboriginal relics.)
+(The Statement of Purpose listed thirty-four separate categories, ranging from old newspapers to indigenous relics.)
 It also undertook to “disseminate historical information” through publications, public lectures and the marking of historic sites and buildings.

 For the first few years, it concentrated on gathering materials, presenting papers at regular meetings and organizing field trips to places of historical interest throughout the county.
 From the beginning, one of its long-term goals was to acquire a museum.
 This was accomplished in 1967 with the opening of Keillor House as the ‘Westmorland Centennial Museum’, so named because it was in large measure funded as a Centennial Project in celebration of Canada’s one-hundredth birthday.
 Besides creating a museum, the project involved restoring a historic house as an authentic setting in which to display the artifacts as living history.